 If you take monthly reverse mortgage payments, gradually, your equity in the property (portion of your property that you own) goes down, but you still get to live in your home while you have additional income to meet your current needs and some of your desires.

-A reverse mortgage can be a great option for any disabled or retired person who is challenged in being able to take care of their current needs, but it is an especially good resource for individuals who receive Supplemental Security Income (SSI) because the reverse mortgage payments do not reduce SSI benefits.
+A reverse mortgage can be a great option for any disabled or retired person who is challenged in being able to take care of their current needs, but it is an especially good resource for individuals who receive Supplemental Security Income (SSI) because the reverse mortgage payments are not income and do not reduce SSI benefits.

 Here’s the reason: With a reverse mortgage you are borrowing money and incurring a debt that must be repaid when you no longer live in the home.
 Because the money must be repaid, the money received is a bona fide (true) loan and is not considered income for SSI benefit calculation.
 Additionally, a debt is not a resource and the home you live in does not lose its excluded status when your resources are counted up.
-(Do note, though, if you save the reverse mortgage payments and have the money on hand in months after it is received, it does count toward the SSI resource limits in those subsequent months.)
+(Do note, though, if you save the reverse mortgage payments and have the money on hand in the month after it is received, it does count toward the SSI resource limits in those subsequent months.)